abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-loadbalancer.md

 ![web browser to reach your abcdesktop service](img/loadbalancer-connect.png)

-Web browser doesn't allow usage of websocket without secure protocol.
-To login you need `https` protocol
+Web browser doesn't allow usage of websocket without a secure protocol.
+To log in, you need to use `https` protocol.

 ## Update your DNS zone file

-We will use a `FQDN` (Fully Qualified Domain Name) to replace the `IP Address`.
+We will use a `FQDN` (Fully Qualified Domain Name) to replace the IP address.

 ![aws networking](img/aws-networking.png)

 This screenshot describes the AWS network console Route 53.
-It shows the `Domain` informations, but your can manage your zone file from your own registrar.
+It shows the `Domain` information.
+You can also manage your zone file from your own registrar.

 ### Create new record